Let’s begin with understanding what Requirements Traceability Matrix is:

 Project Charter is one of the key deliverable of project initiation where Business Need and high level project and product requirements are documented.
 Later, high level form of requirements gets elaborated during the detailed planning of scope with the help of “Collect Requirements” and “Define Scope” Processes, and then team develops a list of project and product deliverables as per agreed scope.

 Below mentioned diagram reflects how high level requirements elaborated in detailed one and based on those product deliverables are developed:

 From this flow you can see Product requirements change its form from Business Need and project objectives to detailed solution requirements, test strategy and test scenarios to product design to verify product development.

 So requirement traceability:

-PMBOK® Guide Sixth Edition defines requirements traceability “Requirements traceability is a grid that links product requirements from their origin to the deliverables that satisfy them”
+PMBOK® Guide defines requirements traceability “Requirements traceability is a grid that links product requirements of their origin to the deliverables that satisfy them”

 Requirements traceability matrix is a mechanism to track the requirements throughout the project Lifecycle and each agreed to document product requirement is converted in the relevant product deliverable.